Create connections, create and execute basic, prepared and callable statements, process query results and control transactions using JDBC API.

 connection.rollback();

-, which undoes all changes made in the transaction.connection.setTransaction(true);
+autoCommit to false, it calls rollback instead of commit, which undoes all changes made in the transaction.connection.setTransaction(true);

 statement.executeUpdate("INSERT INTO users (id, name) VALUES (1, 'John')");